// the inventory — exactly what Sage stores about you#

 In Discord, run /leave.
 The bot acknowledges + queues the wipe.

-On the next nightly job (within 24 hours), Sage purges: your follows, your subscriptions, your telegram link record, your custodial wallet record (if any).
+On the next nightly job (within 24 hours), Sage purges: your follows, your subscriptions, your telegram link record, and user-owned preference records where retention policy allows.

 Two categories of data survive the wipe: (1) signals you fired as a caller — they're part of the public history + can't be selectively removed; (2) audit log entries within their retention window — required for ops investigations.